Planning an Education Website Design Project

-Examples: Liden & Denz, a Russian language school with locations throughout Russia and Latvia, has a third level of navigation on its website for the program options in each of its locations.
+Examples: Liden & Denz, a Russian language school with locations throughout Russia and Latvia, has a third level of navigation on its website for the courses and programs in each of its locations.

 Your school might also be looking to create unique pages offering information on different aspects of each of your courses, such as curriculum details, entry requirements, and career outcomes.

 Example: WU Executive Academy provides several unique pages for each of its programs on its website, detailing the course curriculum, international residency opportunities, and other information that is likely to appeal to prospective students.

 While it’s important not to make your navigation too complicated, adding second and third level navigation can be quite useful if done well, allowing you to organize information in a series of digestible and concise pages.
 Creating unique pages for specific information rather than trying to include it in a single longer page also has the added bonus of giving your site more indexable pages for search engines, which can help your SEO.